bloxbean/cardano-client-lib/README.md

 ```

 #### UtxoSelectionStrategy in High Level Api
 The utxo selection strategy can be changed by providing a custom implementation of "UtxoSelectionStrategy" interface.
 By default, the high level api like TransactionHelperService uses a default out-of-box implementation "DefaultUtxoSelectionStrategyImpl".
 The default strategy is too simple and finds all required utxos sequentially.
-But it may not be efficient for some usecases.
+But it may not be efficient for some use cases.

 You can use a custom or different implementation of UtxoSelectionStrategy to change the default utxo selection behaviour.